YinHK-gameDev/unity-learn/scripting cheestsheet/Monobehavior/README.md

 ### `Fixedupdate()`
 `FixedUpdate` **execute in fixed time** and **independent to frame**(**not affected by frame**), used especially in **calculating any physics** or **movemen**t.

+- Physics
+- movement
+- anything applied to a rigidbody
+- anything dependent on time

 > **`FixedUpdate`**  is used for being in-step with the physics engine, so anything that needs to be applied to a **rigidbody** should happen in **`FixedUpdate`**.

 ### `OnEnable()`